 There were no significant changes for the 2012 model.

-Overall, the Ford Fusion impresses with a well-balanced combination of capable road manners with a smooth, comfortable ride quality.
-Inside, while not as large as the Honda Accord or Mazda 6, cabin space is still quite generous and there's ample legroom.
+Overall, these Fusions impress with a well-balanced combination of capable road manners with a smooth, comfortable ride quality.
+Inside, while not as large as the Honda Accord or Mazda6, cabin space is still quite generous and there's ample legroom.
 There's also plenty of features and the materials quality is solid.

-All in all, we think the Fusion is among the segment leaders and makes an excellent choice as a used midsize sedan purchase.
+All in all, we think an older Fusion is among the segment leaders and makes a solid choice as a used midsize sedan purchase.
 And we can make a number of suggestions to help you save when buying one.

-There are actually several different ways to buy a used Fusion at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older used Fusion at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.

-Also ... for those of you who might be interested in a brand new Ford Fusion, if the price was crazy good, here's info on exactly How To Get The Best Price On A New Fusion.
+Also ... for those of you who might be interested in a brand new Ford, if the price was crazy good, here's info on exactly How To Get The Best Price On A New Ford.
 This works just phenomenally well.